MSHERIFF2/git_practice/README.md

-This repo is for practicing git commands
+This wrote is inside readme in the update_script